dotnet/csharpstandard/standard/expressions.md

 - The index expressions of the *argument_list* are evaluated in order, from left to right.
 The result of processing the indexer access is an expression classified as an indexer access.
 The indexer access expression references the indexer determined in the step above, and has an associated instance expression of `P` and an associated argument list of `A`, and an associated type that is the type of the indexer.
 If `T` is a class type, the associated type is picked from the first declaration or override of the indexer found when starting with `T` and searching through its base classes.

 Depending on the context in which it is used, an indexer access causes invocation of either the *get_accessor* or the *set_accessor* of the indexer.
 If the indexer access is the target of an assignment, the *set_accessor* is invoked to assign a new value ([§12.21.2](expressions.md#12212-simple-assignment)).
 In all other cases, the *get_accessor* is invoked to obtain the current value ([§12.2.2](expressions.md#1222-values-of-expressions)).

+> *Note*: An implementation is required to provide an instance indexer member with a single parameter of type `Index` for any type that meets the criteria specified in §indexable-sequence-impl-support-for-index. *end note*

+> *Note*: An implementation is required to provide an instance indexer member with a single parameter of type `Range` for any type that meets the criteria specified in §indexable-sequence-impl-support-for-range. *end note*

 ### 12.8.12 Null Conditional Element Access